-Buying retro Pokémon games?
-Use our guides to help weed out the fakes!
+The ultimate guide to spotting fake Pokémon games: Game Boy, Advance, DS, and more

 - Are the fonts used similar to other games?

-- Does the sticker look like other DS games you've seen online?
+- Does the sticker look like other authentic DS games you've seen online?

 Because reproduction carts are, well, reproductions, it means that their imitations will never be perfect.
 Check the sticker for anything that seems off.
 If you've been collecting Pokémon games for some time, your tingly sticker senses should be firing off.
 Reproduction cart stickers, due to the low print quality, often feature blurry text and washed-out colors.
 If you're unable to read what's on the sticker, that's an indication of the cartridge's authenticity.